What if you’re moving your first steps into the world of persuasion and marketing?

 4 Benefits.
 What does it do for potential customers?
 In what helps them, facilitates them, saves time, money etc?

 5 USP – Unique Selling Proposition.
 What is in the product or service again, unique, different or that it proposes in an original way?

 6 Study the competition.
 Are there similar offers?
 How are they?
 What price do they have?

-7 Place the product.
+7 Place the product – property for sale on the Costa del Sol.
 What is the original aspect that makes the product or service unique compared to those already existing?

 8 Brand identity.
 If you have to promote a company you have to know the history, who founded it, merit points etc.